-This report contains the Gender Pay Gap (as of 5th April 2023) for Raven Housing Trust, as required by the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
-We recognise the implementation of mandatory gender pay gap reporting as an important step towards transparency and greater equality for women in work.
+This report contains the Gender Pay Gap as of 5th April 2024 for Raven Housing Trust, as required by the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-It is important to remember that the gender pay gap relates to the earnings of female employees compared to male employees in all positions across the workforce and therefore reflects the types of position in which each are employed rather than being an indicator of equal pay for equal work.
-This means that organisations with a greater proportion of men than women in more senior, higher paid roles will have a larger pay gap.
+It is important to remember that the gender pay gap relates to the earnings of female employees compared to male employees in all positions across the workforce and therefore reflects the types of position in which each are employed, rather than being an indicator of equal pay for equal work.
+This means that organisations with a greater proportion of men than women in senior, higher paid roles will have a larger pay gap, because male employees across the organisation will, on average, be paid more.